We are committed to protecting the personal data that we collect about you when you use our on line reservation system.

 What Actually Is A Cookie ?

 A computer “cookie” is more formally known as an HTTP cookie, a web cookie, an Internet cookie or a browser cookie.
-The name is a shorter version of “magic cookie,” which is a term for a packet of data that a computer receives and then sends back without changing or altering it.
+The name is a shorter version of “magic cookie,” which is a term for a packet of data that a computer or mobile device receives and then sends back without changing or altering it.

 No matter what it’s called, a computer cookie consists of information.
 When you visit a website, the website sends the cookie to your computer.
 Your computer stores it in a file located inside your web browser.